ffMathy/typescript-cs-poco/README.md

 If set to `true`, any interfaces found in the given files will also be included as Typescript interfaces.
 By default interfaces are ignored.

+##### ignoreInheritance

+If set to an array of class names, inheritance from these classes will be ignored.

 ##### customTypeTranslations

 If set to an object, map every key in the object to the key's value.
 For example: